Websoft9/mgithub/README.md

 This mgithub script will delete every secret called SECRET_1 of every repositories under the checklist.<br>
 If not found, mgithub will throw a exception and stop the command.
 User can use --skip-broken option to skip the abnormal repository.

+# Extension
+We have refactor our coding structure to make functionality extension work much easier than before.<br>
+**step1**